xytis/GURPS/Characters/Raagna/IV_story/backstory_Achiles.md

 against his eldest brother.
 The bloody pit echoed from the shouts of orc crowd, slave masters were scourging humans to fight, his sword clashed with Leonidas'.
-Fear and pain triggered something in Achiles, he vaguely remembers the fight, but he clearly remembers his brothers last words, as he bled in his grasp:
+Fear and pain triggered something in Achiles, he vaguely remembers the fight, but he clearly remembers his brothers last look, as he struck his sword to his chest.
-"Live strong, Achiles, avenge our mother and sisters".

 He fought for his life for the next few years, claiming victory after victory.
 Then he was noticed by a noble servant from the city of Silderbay.
 He was